DanielRapp/mia-helper/README.md

 # Constants

-Constants are also supported in order to avoid mistakes and more readable code:
+Constants are also supported in order to avoid mistakes and make the code more readable:

 ```Verilog
 CONSTANTS: